Aren’t these cute!?!? Anything miniaturized is automatically cute, right?

 - In a liquid measuring cup with a pour spout whisk together hot water and gelatin until gelatin is completely dissolved.
 Allow to cool for two minutes or so until it’s warm to the touch.
 This will help keep most of the good bacteria in the kombucha alive.

 - Slowly pour gelatin mixture into the kombucha while whisking to combine.
-Pour some of this mixture back into the liquid measuring cup with pour spout to make this next step easier.
+Pour this mixture back into the liquid measuring cup with pour spout to make this next step easier.

 - Pour the kombucha mixture into each dessert cup.
 If you completely fill the cup, the berries will float up through the gelatin.
 Alternatively, you can fill just enough to cover the berries, refrigerate until solid, then fill the rest of the way up to keep the berries at the bottom.